Eco-DiscordLink/EcoDiscordPlugin/ConfigurationNoGUI.md

 **Connection Info**
 The text to display when showing connection information for the game server.
 It is recommended to use the Server ID or an IP for this field.

-**Web Server Address**
-The base address (URL or IP) of the web server to use in web server links.
-If the web server traffic is being routed through a different port than the configured \"Web Server Port\" from the Network config, then also qualify this address with the rereouted port number.
-Do not point this field to any specific page on the web server.

 ## Linking Chat Channels
 1. Copy the _"ChatChannelLinks"_ section of the sample config into your config file.
 2. Set the _"DiscordChannel"_ field to the name or ID of the Discord channel you wish to synchronize with a channel in Eco.
 3. Set the _"EcoChannel"_ field to the name of the Eco channel you wish to synchronize with the Discord channel in the previous step.
-5. **Optional**: Configure the three flags for Discord mention tag permissions according to your preference of allowing role, user and Channel mentions to be used from Eco.
+4. **Optional**: Configure the three flags for Discord mention tag permissions according to your preference of allowing role, user and Channel mentions to be used from Eco.
 5. **Optional** Configure the _"Direction"_ field to only allow messages to be forwarded in one direction.
+6. **Optional** Configure the _"UseTimestamp"_ field to set if a Discord timestamp should be added to the start of each chat message DiscordLink posts to the Discord channel.

 ## Command Settings
 **Discord Command Prefix**